AlejandroIHT/Post-search/README.md

 ## Conciderations

-You can't delete post and see details post.
+You can't delete post, create post, and see details post.

 ## Instalation